honestica/frontend-jobs/lvl1/Readme.md

 * You can use any framework you like.
 * The app should look ok.
 It should be usable (have a decent UX and UI).
+* This app should be purely front-end - no backend !
+* We should be able to launch the app easily

 ### Level 1

 The goal is to create a small interface to drop a document.

 * A drop zone should be present on the page
-* When the user drop a document, the webpage should display the filename.
+* When the user drop a document, the webpage should display the filename somewhere on the page

 When you are done -> [Next Level](https://github.com/honestica/frontend-jobs/tree/master/lvl2)